 3 x 1 hour 30 minute papers at the end of Year 11

-From September 2016, students will receive five one-hour lessons of Maths per week and are placed into sets according to ability based on end of Key Stage 3 data.
-Recognising that learners develop at different rates, we assess their understanding every half term and alter our sets so that students can both access the work and expand their knowledge.
+As the GCSE course continues, in recognition that learners develop at different rates, we assess their understanding every half term and alter our sets so that students can both access the work and expand their knowledge.
 Students continue to develop their knowledge around the four main strands of mathematics; algebra, number, shape and space, and data.
 Students also learn to apply these skills to functional problems.
 The end of year exam is crucial in deciding the students tier of entry; foundation or higher, as they begin their final year of study.

 CAREER OPPORTUNITIES AND PROGRESSION WITHIN THE SUBJECT